GrandPiaf/Raytracer/README.md

-# How to setup SFLM & GLM in a CMake project on Visual Studio (yes that's specific)
+# How to setup SFML & GLM in a CMake project on Visual Studio (yes that's specific)

 First of all, you need to download each library.
 They are NOT included in this GitHub repository.